On the Complexity of Approximating Multimarginal Optimal Transport: Introduction

 where $C$ is defined as $C_{i_1, \ldots, i_m} = \sum_{k=1}^m (\lambda_k/2)\|x_{i_k} - A_{i_1, \ldots, i_m}(x)\|^2$ for $(i_1, \ldots, i_m) \in [n] \times \ldots \times [n]$.
 In practice, we set $\lambda_k = 1/m$ for all $k \in [m]$ when no prior knowledge is available.

 It is worthy noting that the barycenter $\mu_\lambda$ is in general composed of more than $m$ Diracs, and that these Diracs are not constrained to be on the support points $\{x_i\}_{i \in [n]}$.
 This is different from the fixed-support Wasserstein barycenter that must be on the same support points $\{x_i\}_{i \in [n]}$ of the input measures.
 To be specific, the free-support Wasserstein barycenter is the ``true" barycenter of measures, while the fixed-support Wasserstein barycenter is an approximation on the fixed support points.
-But, on the flip side of the coin, the fixed-support Wasserstein barycenter can be computed without solving any MOT problem and the complexity bound is polynomial in $m$, $n$ and $1/\varepsilon$~\citep{Kroshnin-2019-Complexity, Lin-2020-Revisiting} where $\varepsilon$ is the desired accuracy. \end{example}

-\paragraph{Algorithms for the OT problem.} The OT problem is a special instance of the MOT problem with $m=2$ and has been studied thoroughly during the past decade.
-To our knowledge, there are mainly two different kind of algorithms for solving the OT problem.
+But, on the flip side of the coin, the fixed-support Wasserstein barycenter can be computed without solving any MOT problem and the complexity bound is polynomial in $m$, $n$ and $1/\varepsilon$~\citep{Kroshnin-2019-Complexity, Lin-2020-Revisiting} where $\varepsilon$ is the desired accuracy. \end{example} \paragraph{Algorithms for the OT problem.} The OT problem is a special instance of the MOT problem with $m=2$ and has been studied thoroughly during the past decade.
+To the best of our knowledge, there are mainly two group of algorithms for solving the OT problem.

 The first line of algorithms are combinatorial graph algorithms~\citep{Klein-1967-Primal, Edmonds-1972-Theoretical, Hassin-1983-Minimum, Tardos-1985-Strongly, Galil-1988-Min, Goldberg-1990-Finding, Hassin-1992-Algorithms, Ervolina-1993-Two, Ervolina-1993-Canceling, Orlin-1993-Faster, Orlin-1997-Polynomial, Goldberg-1998-Beyond}.
 Indeed, the OT problem is a minimum-cost flow problem~\citep{Schrijver-2003-Combinatorial}, which has graph structure and leads to efficient combinatorial algorithms mentioned before.
 Examples include the primal-dual cost scaling algorithm~\citep{Goldberg-1990-Finding} and the network simplex algorithm~\citep{Orlin-1997-Polynomial}; see also~\citet{Daitch-2008-Faster} and~\citet{Lee-2014-Path} for some recent progresses.